IvanB475/book-renter/README.md

 - Search functionality to /gallery endpoint
 - Registration is too basic ( at least password confirmation should be added)
 - Payment integration
+- Use migrations instead of sync
+- Seed data